linepogl/impartial-pipes/doc/Mapping/p_map.md

 ## p_map

-Maps the values of an array using a projection callable, while preserving the keys.
+Partial function to map the values of an array using a projection callable, while preserving the keys.

 ### Syntax